vanton/saved/README.md

 ### May 29, 2019

 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) : A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
+- [Use the Unofficial Bash Strict Mode (Unless You Looove Debugging)](http://redsymbol.net/articles/unofficial-bash-strict-mode/) Use the Unofficial Bash Strict Mode (Unless You Looove Debugging)

 ### May 28, 2019